suchanek/PMA/README.md

             - plotly_express
             - scikit-learn
             - pip
-    - Using the *environment.yml* spec file (alternative, from a shell prompt)
+    - Using the *environment.yml* spec file (alternative, from a shell prompt):
         - clone this repo into your working repository directory
         - cd into the resulting directory
         - execute: *conda env create --file=environment.yaml*